nus-cs1010/2324-s1/docs/messages.md

 ### Warning: Implicit declaration of function

 All functions in C must be declared before they are used.
 If the function is defined elsewhere, the header file containing the function declaration should be included.
-Without the function declaration, the compile will guess the type of the arguments and its return type.
+Without the function declaration, the compiler will guess the type of the arguments and their return type.
 An incorrect guess would lead to buggy code and thus should be avoided.
 E.g.,

 ```C